 Planet Earth

-Forces/Electricity
+- Forces/Electricity

-Biological Systems
+- Biological Systems

-Materials
+- Materials

-Topical Science
+- Topical Science

+Technologies

-Technologies ICT to enhance learning is an important part of our work in Technologies.
-Every child has access to a Chromebook and each teacher has access to a laptop.
-Each classroom is equipped with an Interactive Smart board and have access to the Internet.
+ICT to enhance learning is an important part of our work in Technologies.
+Every classroom is equipped with a laptop and interactive Smartboard with access to the Internet.
 Pupils at all stages use Chromebooks across the curriculum.

 Through their learning in Technologies, the pupils are provided with frequent opportunities for active learning in creative contexts.
 They are given opportunities to develop:

-problem-solving skills planning and organisational skills skills in ICT skills in collaborating, leading and interacting with others skills in using tools, equipment, software and materials The children get the opportunity to learn about coding through online programmes as well as access to beebots and spheroes.
+- problem-solving skills

+- planning and organisational skills

+- skills in ICT

+- skills in collaborating, leading and interacting with others

+- skills in using tools, equipment, software and materials

+The school is well equipped with printers, Chromebooks and interactive whiteboards.

 ICT skills are directly taught and applied within the contexts of other curricular areas.
-All pupils and parents complete a Responsible User Agreement.